Health Encyclopedia

 • Choose broth, bouillon, fat-free consommé, or strained cream soups.

-• Choose thin, refined hot cereals, such as porridge, and grits.
+• Choose thin, refined hot cereals, such as porridge, or grits.

 Don't eat these foods